 - You were acting in self-defense or were protecting another person.

 You have a valid self-defense if you acted under the reasonable belief that you or the person you were protecting faced an imminent threat of harm.
-For a legal self defense claim, the force that you used is justified if it was proportionate to the threatened force you were fighting off.
+For a legal self-defense claim, the force that you used is justified if it was proportionate to the threatened force you were fighting off.
 It is important to note that the threat does not have to exist, as long as you felt threatened and believed you had to stand your ground.
-This is commonly referred to as fight or flight experience, an expert will be able to explain to the jury or the judge the physiological responses that causes your body to involuntarily react when threatened or placed in harms way.
+This is commonly referred to as fight or flight experience, an expert will be able to explain to the jury or the judge the physiological responses that cause your body to involuntarily react when threatened or placed in harm’s way.

 Your Best Defense against Charges for Battery with Serious Bodily Injury in San Diego

-There are different variations of battery cases, if you find yourself in a situation where you could be charged for a battery with serious bodily injury, make sure to contact San Diego criminal defense attorney Vik Monder to defend you.
+There are different variations of battery cases if you find yourself in a situation where you could be charged for a battery with serious bodily injury, make sure to contact San Diego criminal defense attorney Vik Monder to defend you.
 It is important to know and exercise your rights once you have been accused of a crime.
 A conviction for battery with serious bodily injury will have detrimental consequences that can last for the rest of your life.
 It can affect your right to own a gun, future employment options, as well as be taken into consideration in family court cases.
 You do not have to face these charges alone, we can help you.
 At Monder Law Group we believe that our responsibility is to fight zealously for the best possible outcome and that is getting the case either reduced or dismissed.